Jemtaly/StreamEnc/README.md

 - Client Side

-  Open the stream and play it full screen (at the top of the main monitor), then run the following command: (the -k, -S, -l arguments need to be the same as on the server side)
+  Open the stream and play it full screen (at the top of the main monitor), then run the following command: (the -k, -r, -l arguments need to be the same as on the server side)

   ```
   python3 videnc.py -k 12345678abcdef12345678abcdef